mit-cml/yrtoolkit/yr/tutorials/aidance.md

 ![lower leg bone](../images/aiDance/lowerlegbone.png){:.enlargeImage}

 <strong>PosenetExtension1.Skeleton</strong> returns a list of "bones" where each "bone" is a list of two key points that are its endpoints.
-For example a lower leg bone in the skeleton would be a list of an ankle and a knee key points.
+For example a lower leg bone in the skeleton would be a list consisting of an ankle key point and a knee key point.

 ![procedure drawBody hint](../images/aiDance/drawBody1.png){:.enlargeImage}